Frequently Asked Questions

 Passport validity rules

-What is the EU 10-year issue rule?
+What is the Schengen 10-year issue rule?

 Do pre-2018 “extra months” still count?

-What about countries outside the EU?
+What about countries outside Schengen?

 Renewals & fees